LuizzRoberto48/LuizzRoberto48/README.md

 # 👋 Hi there

-I'm Luiz Roberto, I study Computer Science at Universidade Veiga de Almeida
+I'm Luiz Roberto, a Computer Science student and an avid learner of new tecnologies.
+Currently I'm working on a project using JavaScript, TypeScript and the Angular framework.

 ### Currently studying:
 - JavaScript